troessner/troessner.github.io/README.md

 ## [My interests](#my-interests)

 Being silly and doing silly things with my daughter is certainly one of my favorite pastimes.
 When I'm not doing that I'm flying an aircraft or at least trying to - I'm currently in the process of getting my pilot licence.
-Once I have accomplished this (which given the difficulty of, you know, flying would be one of my major life achievements) I'm hoping to buy a beautiful [Cirrus SR22](https://cirrusaircraft.com/aircraft/sr22/) or an [extra300](https://www.extraaircraft.com/) so I can visit each country on this planet flying there with my own aircraft.
+Once I have accomplished this (which given the difficulty of, you know, flying would be one of my major life achievements) I'm hoping to buy a beautiful [Cirrus SR22](https://cirrusaircraft.com/aircraft/sr22/) or an [Extra 300](https://www.extraaircraft.com/) so I can visit each country on this planet by flying there with my own aircraft.
 Yeah, I said that unironically ;)

 Other than that I have been training Brazilian jiu-jitsu for quite a few years now and still do so even though I really suck at it.
 And finally I love math and physics (all sciences really, but you gotta make some concessions since you can't do it all) and am studying math on the side being enrolled in a remote university.

 ## [Voluntary work](#voluntary-work)

-* One of my most recent activity was giving introductory programming lessons to female immigrants in refugee camps for the [ReDi school](https://www.redi-school.org/berlin) in Berlin.
+* One of my most recent activities was giving introductory programming lessons to female immigrants in refugee camps for the [ReDi school](https://www.redi-school.org/berlin) in Berlin.
 * I still regularly mentor and coach the kids I taught in the programming classes above.
 * I used to volunteer as a German teacher for refugees at the [Offene Tuer](http://sprengelhaus-wedding.de/offene-tuer-e-v/).
 * I help out occasionally at the [Berliner Obdachlosenhilfe](http://www.berliner-obdachlosenhilfe.de/) handing out food to homeless people.